logos-maker/VST2/README.md

 And makes it possible to make VST2 plugs without any third party licences.

 ## Making your own plug
 I would check out the plug_specific_code.c file.
 There you will find everything to make your own plug, by tweeking that file.
+Compile the project, and then make changes in that file and check out the changes in a music program.

 ## Subrogating the VST2 licence - Making VST2 development availabe for anyone
 To make this available and useful for anyone, this code-base only makes use of parts of the VST2 ABI.